-January 10, 2018: Writer Moira Donegan comes forward as the creator of the Shitty Media Men list, an anonymous Google spreadsheet dating back to October that allowed people to collate rumors and incidents of sexual misconduct regarding men in media, after Donegan learns Harper’s Magazine planned to dox her identity in an article.
+January 10, 2018: Writer Moira Donegan comes forward as the creator of the Shitty Media Men list, an anonymous Google spreadsheet dating back to October that allowed people to collate rumours and incidents of sexual misconduct regarding men in media, after Donegan learns Harper’s Magazine planned to dox her identity in an article.
 About 70 men were accused in total.
 The Harper’s article runs in the March 2018 issue, and indeed names Donegan as the list’s creator.

-January 11, 2018: Five women accuse James Franco of inappropriate behavior in an article in the L.A.
+January 11, 2018: Five women accuse James Franco of inappropriate behaviour in an article in the L.A.
 Times.
 The first allegation comes days before on the evening of the Golden Globes, when actress Violet Paley tweets her experiences with Franco.
 James Franco responds to allegations on the Late Show with Stephen Colbert.
 “I don’t want to shut them down in any way.
 I think it’s a good thing and I support it,” Franco says.
 Franco wins a Golden Globe for his role in The Disaster Artist, but is ignored by the Academy Awards.

 January 14, 2018: In an article on Babe.net, a photographer who went by the alias “Grace” recalls a murky sexual experience with comedian Aziz Ansari, spurring a conversation about the role of consent in typical, quotidien sexual encounters.
 The next day, Ansari responds that he took Way’s “words to heart” and that he “continues to support the movement that is happening in our culture.
 It is necessary and long overdue.”